 - Rosen Capital Advisors LLC, an investment fund, in a two-week FINRA hearing against its prime broker, Merrill Lynch, for damages arising from fraud, negligence, and breach of Merrill Lynch’s contractual duties in connection with managing the investor’s account.
 Resulted in one of the largest FINRA investor arbitration awards on record at the time, amounting to about $79 million.

 - North Atlantic Refinery Limited, a world-class crude oil refinery, in an international arbitration over an exclusive oil supply agreement.
 On behalf of our client, we developed critical counter-claims and won key rulings against BP that transformed the nature of the action, allowing the bankruptcy-threatened refinery to resolve all claims and expand its operations.

 - A major Wall Street bank in arbitrations and class claims arising from the burst of the Internet bubble.
 Defended the bank and Mary Meeker, a prominent Internet analyst, in related SEC and NYAG investigations.

 - Bossier Casino, a luxury hotel and casino, in arbitration defeating a claim for $200 million in trademark license fees.
 We successfully obtained a ruling that our client could use trademarks without further payments during the license term.

-- Assured Guaranty Municipal Corp., a financial services provider formerly known as CIFG Assurance North America, Inc., as plaintiff, in FINRA arbitration resulting in determining that defendant Goldman Sachs committed fraud in connection with a collateralized debt obligation and awarding substantial damages.
+- Assured Guaranty Municipal Corp., a financial services provider formerly known as CIFG Assurance North America Inc., as plaintiff, in FINRA arbitration resulting in a determination that defendant Goldman Sachs committed fraud in connection with a collateralized debt obligation and award of substantial damages.

 - A minority venture capital investor in a week-long hearing against a start-up LLC involving claims and counterclaims related to breach of the operating agreement and breach of fiduciary duty.